codedsultan/codedsultan/README.md

 ###

 <p align="left">As an experienced web developer and enthusiast, I am well-versed in building powerful applications using the powerful combination of PHP and Javascript.
-I have built applications Laravel,InertiaJs,Vue.js,NodeJs and NuxtJs.
+I have built applications with Laravel,InertiaJs,Vue.js,NodeJs and NuxtJs.
 While my primary focus in recent times is on the backend, I possess an intermediate proficiency in frontend technologies, allowing me to contribute effectively across the full stack.
 I like to code with Laravel and Vue Js.
 I am trying to be more creative and will come back soon with something unique. insha-allah!..</p>

 ###